evanwporter/ribbon-synapse/conc.md

 ![conc comp](https://github.com/evanwporter/ribbon-synapse/assets/115374841/a05ba945-d650-488f-867b-e6a11e87fe78)

-### Helpful Sources (in no particular order) (yes I know wikipedia is not the best source but it was still helpful so I included it)
+## Sources I Found Helpful (in no particular order) (yes I know wikipedia is not the best source but it was still helpful so I included it)

 * https://www.physics.uci.edu/~silverma/bseqn/bs/node5.html